SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Includes work**

 - List easy and hard features to add
-- For hard features, describe requirements to make them accessible.
+- For hard features, describe requirements to make them accessible
 - Draw some design of what we would expect
 - Prepare a plan on how to build and release them